 For more information you can read our tongue-tie patient information.

-The tongue-tie service at UHS is led by Mr Nigel Hall, consultant paediatric and neonatal surgeon.
+The tongue-tie service at UHS is led by Mr Nigel Hall, consultant paediatric and neonatal surgeon, with Jayne Threlfall, midwife and lactation consultant.